Centre making record investment for railway infra modernisation: PM Modi | Business

 The Vande Bharat Express with modern passenger amenities is likely to be preferred both by regular passengers, tea industry executives and tourists travelling to the Himalayas in North Bengal and Sikkim.

-The CM also said work on four out of the five railway projects that Modi will launch on Friday were started during her tenure as railway minister.
+The CM also said work on four out of the five railway projects that Modi launched were started during her tenure as railway minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)